 Dosing automations

 When pairing the Pioreactor with dosing pumps, there are new capabilities and experiments you can run.
 The Pioreactor is pre-programmed with the following dosing automations.
-In the below automations, values highlighted like so
+In the below automations, values highlighted like so are configurable.

 Silent